bbauska/W3Cx-1of5-CSS.0x/README.md

 #####  *Example*: Comic Sans MS

 -   <b>fantasy</b> - This is the most diverse category of fonts and includes all of those that are particularly decorative.
 These can make really great top headers as they can give your Web page a very distinct visual identity.
 Rarely will you want to use these for anything other than titles.
-It is also good to note that few of these are widely supported, so to use these you\'ll probably want to download them from a font service to make them available for your user.
+It is also good to note that few of these are widely supported, so to use these you&#39;ll probably want to download them from a font service to make them available for your user.

 <h4>Example: Impact</h4>

 <h4>External resource</h4>

--   Here is the W3C documentation for all of CSS\'s font properties: [CSS Fonts Module Level 3](https://www.w3.org/TR/css-fonts-3/).
+-   Here is the W3C documentation for all of CSS&#39;s font properties: [CSS Fonts Module Level 3](https://www.w3.org/TR/css-fonts-3/).

 <!------------------------------------------------------------------------------------------------>
 <h3 id="ch5-2-3">5.2.3 Color</h3>
 <!------------------------------------------------------------------------------------------------>

-One of the most important design decisions you can make is your Web site\'s color palette.
+One of the most important design decisions you can make is your Web site&#39;s color palette.
 You should choose a palette before you begin designing to keep a cohesive visual identity.
 A common mistake it to use too many colors on a page.
 As you are starting out, it is best to limit yourself to just a few colors per page.

 For a consistent look and feel your users will recognize, you will want to limit yourself to around 4 colors for all non-graphic content like text, backgrounds, borders, etc. There are different color palette tools on the Web you can play around with, but one of the best ways is to find a site you like the look and feel of and see if you can identify what color palette they are using.

-When getting into design, it\'s a good idea to brush up on the basics of color theory, but just in case here\'s a short refresher.
+When getting into design, it&#39;s a good idea to brush up on the basics of color theory, but just in case here&#39;s a short refresher.
 This is the color wheel:

 <!------------------------------------------------------------------------------------------------>
 <!--------------------------- 38. color wheel: primary & 2ndary (208) ---------------------------->